- Video: Neonatal Hypoglycemia – Causes, Treatment & Prevention

 - Anti-Epileptic drugs may be necessary for recurring or refractory seizures.

-- Surgical removal of the pancreas may be suggested for congenital hyperinsulinism.
+- Surgical removal of a part of the pancreas may be suggested for congenital hyperinsulinism.

 Early and adequate breastfeeding helps prevent recurrence of hypoglycaemia in new-born babies.
 Mothers with diabetes can prevent neonatal hypoglycaemia by tightly controlling their blood glucose levels to maintain them in a normal range.
 However, neonatal hypoglycaemia may not be totally preventable.
 One can only watch for symptoms and treat the problem at the earliest.